 This is available on Sky Mobile, but at the time of writing only for select phones, including the iPhone 7 or later, the Samsung Galaxy S9 or later, and others.
 The full list of compatible devices can be found here.

 One of the big selling points of Sky Mobile is data rollover, which is available both on SIM Only and Pay Monthly plans with a handset.
-This allows you to roll over any unused data for up to three years, which is far longer than most networks with data rollover, as the standard is just one month (if you can roll it over at all).
+This allows you to roll over any unused data for up to one year, which is far longer than most networks with data rollover, as the standard is just one month (if you can roll it over at all).

 You also have the option of exchanging your spare data for money off a new phone if you don’t plan to use it.